manuelbomi/HPC-Deep-Learning--Training-Workflow-Simulation-with-CUDA-MPI-Nvidia-RTX4070-GPU-and-Rocky-Linux/README.md

 | Attention mechanism (Transformers) | QKᵀ and AV | Matrix multiplications |
 | Backpropagation | Gradient = dL/dW=XᵀdY | Matrix multiplications again |

+In fact, over 90% of the FLOPs (floating point operations) in models like GPT or ResNet are matrix multiplications.